ingobeans/rupple/README.md

 * figures out when input is incomplete, i.e. when you open a closure without closing it, so you can submit more lines

 install: `cargo install --git https://github.com/ingobeans/rupple.git`

+## todo

+* add tests (i dont trust that i have covered all edge cases with my custom rust parser)
+* syntax highlighting as you type
+* ability to move cursor up and down when typing multiple lines